arnau/obsidian-metatable/README.md

 ## Obsidian Metatable

-An [Obsidian] plugin to display the full frontmatter block instead of just the list of tags.
+A plugin for [Obsidian] to display the full frontmatter block instead of just the list of tags.

 ![screenshot](screenshot.png)